nidorx/ecs-lua/README.md

    },

-   --  [Optional] Invoked when an entity with these characteristics appears enter = function(time, world, entity, index, weapons)
+   --  [Optional] Invoked when an entity with these characteristics appears onEnter = function(time, world, entity, index, weapons)
       -- on new entity
       print('New entity added ', entity)
       return false